 Throughout 2019, I kept an eye on what worked well for me and what I enjoyed doing the most, so these days, I keep things far simpler.

 Instagram is my main focus for having a public social media profile; I find it more interesting, fun and friendly (most of the time), and I get more leads from it than any other platform.
-I do have a Facebook business page but tend to use FB more for my group.
+I do have a Facebook business page but tend to use FB more for taking part in membership groups I’m part of.
 I’ve ditched Twitter altogether, apart from for research purposes; I occasionally dip my toe into LinkedIn; the online course is on the back-burner for now; I’ve got no plans to launch a podcast, and this blog post right here is me picking back up with blogging as a regular commitment.

-So, as I head into 2020, I only really have four places where I feel that I truly want and need to show up regularly – Instagram, email, my Facebook group and this blog.
+So, as I head into 2020, I only really have three places where I feel that I truly want and need to show up regularly – Instagram, email and this blog.
 Anything else is a bonus, and I won’t feel guilty about that.

 2. Trust your gut

 If you get a funny feeling about someone or something, it’s probably right.